3246251196/adtools_testing/README.md

 ### Ideal scenario (TL;DR)
 It should be as easy as the following steps:
 - ./adt -b (if you want to build a cross compiler)
+- ./adt -b -a (if you want to build a native compiler)
 - ./adt -t (if you want to build the tests using that cross compiler)
 - copy the adt_tests.lha to the AmigaOne machine
 - lha x adt_tests.lha